Adult sexual abuse claims?

 Reporting the abuse to the police

-You should request to speak to a police officer specifically trained in investigating claims of sexual abuse.
+You should request to speak to a police officer specifically trained in investigating sexual abuse claims.
 They should then offer to visit you at your home or an alternative safe place of your choice to take further information from you.

 How can Bolt Burdon Kemp help?

-We know that no amount of money will ever be enough to compensate you for the abuse you have suffered.
-We will work with determination to ensure you obtain the justice and damages you deserve.
-This will include;
+We know that no amount of money will ever be enough to compensate you for the abuse that you have suffered but we will work with determination to ensure that you obtain the justice and damages that you deserve.

 - Obtaining admissions of responsibility;

 - Obtaining payments throughout the case for treatment; and

 - Working with the best experts to help us to obtain the maximum compensation for you.